corentindelacour/self-adaptive-IM/README.md

 # self-adaptive-IM
 Matlab code simulating self-adaptive Ising machines (SAIM) for constrained combinatorial optimization.
-SAIMs are based on a Lagrange relaxation of constraint to shape the energy landscape during the operation.
+SAIMs are based on a Lagrange relaxation of constraint that iteratively shapes the energy landscape and brings the ground states to satisfiable regions.
 For more information, please see the arxiv paper: https://arxiv.org/pdf/2501.04971